Haamdiben/accounting-software-fms/README.md

 <h5> And the app will work perfectly </h5>

-After running the app with visual studio, use the username : admin and the password : admin to get the main bord with all the rights
+After running the app with visual studio, use "admin" as a username and password to get the main bord with all the rights